Written by J.R. Gordon at www.MMABuzz.com

 Spurlin scored a takedown.
 Spurlin worked GNP until Chin scored a sweep.
 From the top Chin worked hard GNP for the rest of the round while Spurlin was active with escape and submission attempts.
 The judges’ scorecards were read and the winner by unanimous decision was Tyler Spurlin.

 Keegan Byers vs. Derek Mainus in a 130 lb. fight.
 Most of round one was striking with Mainus landing the cleaner strikes in and out of the clinch.
 Near the end of the round Keegan shot for a takedown that Mainus defended and worked GNP from the top to end the round.
 Round two was almost an exact replay of round one with Mainus controlling the stand up and controlling position when Keegan tried for takedowns.
 Round three had good punches from Mainus that Keegan answered with a kick then a takedown attempt.
 The takedown was stuffed and Mainus landed several uppercuts on the way to their feet.
 The referee stopped the fight to have the Dr. check a cut on Keegan.
 On the doctor’s advice the referee stopped the bout due to the cut and the winner was Derek Mainus by TKO at 1:10 of the third round.

 “Of The Night” moments:

-Be sure to check the event calendar for upcoming events.
+Be sure to check the site calendar for upcoming events.